rds1983/Myra/README.md

 ## Building From Source Code
 1. Clone this repo.
-2. Open solution, located in the "build" folder.
+2. Open any solution, located in the "build" folder.

 ## Gallery
 All Widgets In Action